Substate/Substate/README.md

 > The `store` view modifier is an optional shorthand for `enviromentObject(Store(model:middleware:))`.

-For more control, create a store separately and retain it elsewhere.
+For more control or to use Substate separately from SwiftUI, create a store manually.

 ```swift
 let store = Store(model: Counter(), middleware: [])